TheCodeKing/XDMessaging.Net/Advanced.md

 ### Network Propagation

 Network propagation is a feature of the library that allows messages to leverage `HighPerformanceUI` or `Compatibility` modes, whilst additionally distributing messages to a remote server.
-This uses `RemoteNetwork` mode under the hood, and messages are re-broadcast on the remote server using the original transport mode.
+This uses `RemoteNetwork` mode under the hood, and messages are re-broadcast by a slave listener instance using the original transport.
+If the slave instance terminates, then another listener instance will automatically take it's place.

 ![Alt Network Propagtion](images/XDMessaging.png)